Kallias254/E_Mickas_Portfolio/src/pages/contact.md

 ---
 section: contact
 layout: contact.njk
-title: Get in touch
+title: Get in Touch
-metaDescription: Get in touch to transform your business operations.
-  Professional Virtual Assistant offering streamlined solutions for entrepreneurs and small businesses.
+metaDescription: Reach out to Emmanuel Mickas for expert copywriting and transcription services.
+Let's create compelling content that connects with your audience.
-date: 2018-01-01
+date: 2024-03-17
 permalink: /contact/index.html
-subtitle: Contact Subtitle
+subtitle: Let's Work Together
 eleventyNavigation:
   key: Contact
   order: 4
 ---

-Let's discuss how I can help streamline your business operations.
-Reach out at va@sarahmunyoki.com or use the form below to start our conversation.
+Let’s discuss how I can help with your copywriting and transcription needs.
+Reach out at

+📩 mickas@themickasedge.com

+Or simply fill out the form below: